anupamPDL/carfaxApp/README.md

 CarFax App will display a list of vehicles with the following information:

-● Vehicle photo
+a.
+Vehicle photo
-● Year, make, model, trim
+b.
+Year, make, model, trim
-● Price
+c.
+Price
-● Mileage
+d.
+Mileage
-● Location
+e.
+Location
-● Button to call dealer
+f.
+Button to call dealer

 Tapping on the card will take the user to details screen.
 Likewise, tapping “Call dealer button” will initiate a phone call